-The final exam will be released via Carmen on February 26, at 11:59pm.
-You must upload your final exam submission to Carmen by 12 noon on Tuesday, March 3.
+The final exam will be released via Carmen.
+You must upload your final exam submission to Carmen by 12:01 pm the due date.
 Specific instructions for the submission will be included in the exam instructions.
-You may use resources such as your textbook, but you may not discuss any aspect of the exam with anyone other than the instructor (either in person or electronicaly) until 12 noon on March 3.
+You may use resources such as your textbook, but you may not discuss any aspect of the exam with anyone other than the instructor (either in person or electronicaly) until the due date has passed.
 I will take any case of suspected cheating (including such communication) to the Committee on Academic Misconduct, as described below.